dazinator/stint/README.md

 ## Features

-- Scheduled jobs
+- jobs
-  - Are configured using the `IOptions` pattern so can be configured from a wide variety of sources, and can be responsive to config changes at runtime.
+  - Are configured using the `IOptions` pattern so can be configured from a wide variety of sources, and are responsive to config changes at runtime.
-  - Jobs are run with cancellation token so can be cancelled gracefully.
-They will be signalled to cancel if for example, the jobs scheduled is changed etc and the job needs to be reloaded.
+  - Jobs are async methods run with cancellation tokens so you can exit gracefully, if for example the host is shutting down, or the job needs to be terminated for a config reload.
-  - Supports locking, so you can implement your own `ILockProvider` to prevent multiple instances of a job from being signalled concurrently when scaling to multiple nodes for example.
+  - Support locking, so you can implement your own `ILockProvider` to prevent multiple instances of a job from being signalled concurrently when scaling to multiple nodes.
+Default `ILockProvider` provides a no-op lock.

+- triggers
+  - Schedule (cron)
+  - Manual invocation (i.e inject `IJobManualTriggerInvoker` and call `bool Trigger(string jobName)` )
+  - JobCompletion (i.e a job can be automatically triggered when another job with the specified name completes)

 # Getting Started

 Implement a job class.
 This is just a class that implements the `IJob` interface: